 View covered services, claim status or your account balance, find a dentist, update your information, and much more at www.deltadentalnj.com.

-Wesleyan University offers two dental plan options through Delta Dental of New Jersey.
+Wesleyan offers two dental plan options through Delta Dental of New Jersey.
 Although both plans allow you to choose any dental provider, when you use an in-network dentist, you will generally pay less for treatments because your share of the cost will be based on negotiated discount fees.
 With out-of-network dentists, the plan will pay the same percentage, but the reimbursement will be based on out-of-network rates.
 You may be billed for the difference.

-Core Plan New for 2021 Buy-Up Plan
+Core Plan Buy-Up Plan

-In-network Out-of-network In-network Out-of-network
+In-Network Out-of-Network In-Network Out-of-Network

 Deductible

-Employee only \$5 50 \$5 0
+Employee only \$ 50 \$5 50

-Family coverage \$1 50 \$150
+Family coverage \$1 50 \$1 50

 Is the deductible waived for preventive services?
 Ye es Ye es

 Annual plan maximum (per individual) \$1,2 00 \$2,0 00

-Diagnostic and preventive
+Diagnostic and Preventive

-Oral exams, x-rays, cleanings, fluoride, space maintainers ers 100% 100% 0%
+Oral exams, x-rays, cleanings, fluoride, space maintainers 100 0% 100%

-Basic
+Basic 1

-Oral surgery, fillings, endodontic treatment, periodontic treatment and sealants 80% 80%
+Oral surgery, fillings, endodontic treatment, periodontic treatment and sealants 80 % 80%

 Major

-Crowns, jackets, implants, dentures, bridge implants, repairs of dentures and crowns 50% 60 %
+Crowns, jackets, implants, dentures, bridge implants, repairs of dentures and crowns 50 % 60%

 Orthodontia

-Adults and dependent children 50% 50%
+Adults and dependent children 50% 50% %

-Lifetime orthodontia plan maximum (per individual) \$1,500 \$2,000
+Lifetime orthodontia plan maximum (per individual) \$1,500 \$2,000 000

-^{}Diagnostic and preventive services do not apply towards the annual maximum.
+Diagnostic and preventive services do not apply towards the annual maximum.

-For more information on your dental benefits please visit www.wesleyan.edu/hr/staff/benefits/dental.html
+For more information on your dental benefits please visit wesleyan.edu/hr/health-benefits/dental.html.